aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 ## PSR-4 autoloader configuration

-The autoloader configuration in the composer.json file maps a class namespace starting from the root of the project where the composer.json file resides to a directory under the root.
+The autoloader configuration in the composer.json file maps a one or more class namespace names to a specific directory name under the root directory of the project.
+The namespace name on the left side of the colon is arbitrary and does not need to match the directory name on the right side.

+Here is an example that maps two namespaces:

 ```json
 {